embeddings-benchmark/mteb/README.md

 ## Leaderboard

 The MTEB Leaderboard is available [here](https://huggingface.co/spaces/mteb/leaderboard).
 To submit:
-1. Run on MTEB: You can reference [scripts/run_mteb_english.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_english.py) for all MTEB English datasets used in the main ranking.
+1. Run on MTEB: You can reference [scripts/run_mteb_english.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_english.py) for all MTEB English datasets used in the main ranking, You can reference [scripts/run_mteb_chinese.py](https://github.com/embeddings-benchmark/mteb/blob/main/scripts/run_mteb_english.py) for all MTEB English datasets used in the main ranking, .
 Advanced scripts with different models are available in the [mteb/mtebscripts repo](https://github.com/embeddings-benchmark/mtebscripts).
 2. Format the json files into metadata using the script at `scripts/mteb_meta.py`.
 For example `python scripts/mteb_meta.py path_to_results_folder`, which will create a `mteb_metadata.md` file.
 If you ran CQADupstack retrieval, make sure to merge the results first with `python scripts/merge_cqadupstack.py path_to_results_folder`.
 3. Copy the content of the `mteb_metadata.md` file to the top of a `README.md` file of your model on the Hub.
 See [here](https://huggingface.co/Muennighoff/SGPT-5.8B-weightedmean-msmarco-specb-bitfit/blob/main/README.md) for an example.